 If PRA cannot easily identify that an animal is a Support Animal, our staff may ask a person to provide documentation from a regulated health professional that confirms the person needs the Support Animal for reasons relating to their disability.
 PRA will maintain the confidentiality of all medical documentation provided by all persons.

-Dog Owners’ Liability Act, Ontario: If there is a conflict between a provision of this Act or of a regulation under this or any other Act relating to banned breeds (such as pit bulls) and a provision of a by-law passed by a municipality relating to these breeds, the provision that is more restrictive in relation to controls or bans on these breeds prevails.
+Dog Owners’ Liability Act, Ontario: If there is a conflict between a provision of this Act or of a regulation under this or any other Act relating to dog breeds and a provision of a by-law passed by a municipality relating to these breeds, the provision that is more restrictive in relation to controls or bans on these breeds prevails.

 If a health and safety concern presents itself, for example, in the form of a severe allergy to the animal, PRA will make all reasonable efforts to meet the needs of all individuals.
 The person that is accompanied by a Support Animal is responsible for maintaining care and control of the animal at all times.

-A person with a disability who is accompanied by a Support Person will be allowed to have that person accompany them on our premises, subject to PRA’s Physical Security Policy.
+A person with a disability who is accompanied by a Support Person or another person who accompanies them in order to help with communication, mobility, personal care, medical needs or access to goods and services, will be allowed to have that person accompany them on our premises, subject to PRA’s Physical Security Policy.
 If a customer with a disability is accompanied by a Support Person, PRA will ensure that both persons are able to enter the premises together and that the customer is not prevented from having access to the Support Person.

 In certain cases, PRA might require a person with a disability to be accompanied by a Support Person for the health and safety reasons of: